PhD, Harvard University

 These publications include, for example, a book reporting an evaluation he directed of a billion dollar National Science Foundation program, a Rand report for the White House about Federal funding of biomedical research, and a book about how to increase research productivity in the nation’s universities.

-Recently the National University of Singapore celebrated its 100 year anniversary and hosted an international conference about education and globalization.
+When the National University of Singapore celebrated its 100 year anniversary and hosted an international conference about education and globalization.
 Mr. Drew was invited to give the keynote speech.

 In the past few years, he has been a consultant or advisor to the senior leadership of:

 The College Board

-- The Los Angeles Police Department
+The Los Angeles Police Department

 Patagonia, an international clothing company